Riya-Bangera/Janmashtami/docs/prd.md

 - **System Status**: Displays whether the public registration portal is currently'Open' or 'Closed' for immediate status verification
 - **Active Users**: Shows number of admins, judges, and hosts currently online
 - **Real-time Updates**: All statistics update automatically without page refresh
+- **Data Export Button**: Prominent'Export All Data to Excel' button for downloading complete system data

 #### 5.2.2 Registrations (Participant Management)
 The most functional part of the dashboard, offering three distinct viewing and entry modes: